pulumi/docs/reference/pkg/nodejs/@pulumi/azure/notificationhub/index.md

 ```

-The name of the SKU to use for this Notification Hub Namespace.
-Possible values are `Free`, `Basic` or `Standard`.
+The name to use for this Notification Hub Namespace.
 Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/notificationhub/namespace.ts#L149">property namespaceType</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/notificationhub/namespace.ts#L150">property namespaceType</a>
 </h3>

 ```typescript